Japan·6 - 14 September 2025

 Jemma Wilson

 I grew up in Australia, and after graduating from the Sydney College of Fine Arts (many moons ago!), I started to jump on planes and never stopped.
 I have lived in Mexico, France, England, and New Zealand.
 Through a lifetime of amazing travel, I have been able to nurture my longstanding love of photography, art, food, textiles, and architecture.
-Travel is so ingrained in my being that I sometimes forget who I am if I don't wake up in a new hotel, a new country, eating my way through a food market, or wandering around hidden corners in cities that never sleep.
+Travel is so ingrained in me that I sometimes forget who I am if I don't wake up in a new hotel or a new country, eat my way through a food market, or wander around hidden corners in cities that never sleep.
 I am passionate about crafting unique journeys to incredible places for amazing women to offer women a way of traveling that provides safe opportunities to connect with diverse places, cultures, and people.
 I love encouraging experiential travel and am passionate about cultural exploration.
 I am an avid believer in being a traveler and not a tourist.

 Price